Technical-Enablement-PingIdentity/BXIndustry-Handlebars/README.md

 BXI_HIDE_SHORTCUTS= # Optional, setting to 'true' will hide the gear icon that navigates to the shortcuts page
 ```

-**Note: changing environment variables will require you to re-run `npm start` before variables are picked up by the server and propagated throughout the application**
+**Note: Changing environment variables will require you to re-run `npm start` before variables are picked up by the server and propagated throughout the application**